stephenhutchings/typicons.font/DEVELOPMENT.md

 the bottom.

 In most cases it's ok to visually allign icons to middle line, not to baseline.
-If you are not shure, how to start - make image with 10% top/bottom padding.
+If you are not sure, how to start - make image with 10% top/bottom padding.
 Then generate demo page and tune scale/offset.